larcjs/larc/docs/building-with-larc/chapter-18-error-handling-and-debugging.md

-# Chapter 18: Error Handling and Debugging
+# Error Handling and Debugging

 > "The only thing more satisfying than writing code that works is understanding why code that doesn't work... doesn't work." — Ancient Developer Proverb